PraskaLukestiwa/VanillaBot/README.md

 ## Add / Change Bot Feature

-First of all, you need to know Java or JavaScript to change the code
+First of all, sorry with the mess I created.
+Hopefully you're able to read it.

 Please visit relevant module wiki to add / change feature